cometchat/cometchat-sample-app-react/README.md

 When the modification is complete, you'll need to bundle the file using `webpack`.
-The bundled files are created in the `test` folder.
+The bundled file "cc-ui-min.js" are created in the `test` folder.

 Please check `webpack.config.js` for settings.